 Tai'an Travel Guide

-Located in the center of Shandong Province, Tai'an lies at the south foot of Mount Taishan and adjoins Jinan to the north, Qufu to the south, the Yellow River to the west and Zibo to the east.
-The Taishan and the Daiyue districts, Ningyangand Dongping counties, Xintai and Feicheng county- level cities also all fallunder Tai'an's administrative jurisdiction.
+Located in the center of Shandong Province, Tai'an lies at the south foot of Taishan Mountain and adjoins Jinan to the north, Qufu to the south, the Yellow River to the west and Zibo to the east.
+Tai'an is named after Taishan Mountain, wishing for a prosperous country and people at peace.
+Taishan Mountain is also the first scenic spot worth visiting.
+It has even become a synonym for Tai’ an.

-Tai'an is also a noted tourist city.
-Although Mount Taishan is the most celebrated of its attractions, other scenic spots, such as the Peach Blossom Ravine and Dai
+Tai'an is a noted tourist city.
+Although Taishan Mountain is the most celebrated of its attractions, other scenic spots, such as the Peach Blossom Ravine and Dai Temple, are also well worth a visit.

 Feicheng Peach Orchards World Scenic Area